darktable-org/dtdocs/content/guides-tutorials/batch-editing.md

 ## prefer consistent lighting conditions

-If possible, use controlled artifical lighting to maintain consistent lighting over the series of images.
+If possible, use controlled artificial lighting to maintain consistent lighting over the series of images.
 This means that you won't have to worry about light color temperature and intensity changes between images.
 Shoot a new image of the same color checker every time your lighting conditions change.

 ## prefer manual mode